Saiansh19/web-snippets/README.md

 # web-snippets
-A repo containing all the programs I've written to-date using 'HTML' programming language
+A repo containing all the programs I've written to-date using basic HTML and basic CSS programming language